 I entered this modern coliseum to find a carpet of resplendent grass eleven rows away from my seat.
 Looking in every direction I took note of as much detail of this scarlet and blue-seated multi-tiered arena.
 I mingled with other tourists who, like me, were visiting for the first time.
 All were in awe of the structure, me slightly less so.
 I’ll explain this later.

 The squads were announced over the PA system.
 Puyol, Mascherano, Fabregas, Adriano, Pedro and Neymar were the international Barca players I was familiar with.
 Jordi Alba and Iniesta joined as subs in the second half.

 Pedro scored Barcelona’s first goal and an impressive Tello scored the second.
 The wise guy who fixed kick-off for 10pm never included the metro system in the plans.
-It meant leaving five minutes before the end to catch the last train and missing Neymar’s goal.
+It meant leaving my night with Barcelona FC five minutes before the end to catch the last train and missing Neymar’s goal.
 But by then, my eyes were sore from keeping up with the fast pace of Fabregas & Co.
 I saw enough of what I had come to see and drew some unexpected conclusions.

 Other Iberian destinations can be found on my Spain page.